therealmtam/Gem-Slack/DB_DOCUMENTATION.md

 ##### Returns

--  A promiese that will return the user
+-  A promise that will return the user